Shared Care Planning (SCP) Implementation Guide

 post bundle with new (sub-) task that contains a questionnaire

-CarePlanService: notify hospital X
+Step 43: CarePlanService: update CarePlan/CareTeam, notify hospital X and medicalservicecentre

-Hospital X: Get sub-task, Update sub-Task with QuestionnaireResponse (enrollment criteria)
+Step 48: Hospital X: Update sub-Task with QuestionnaireResponse (patient/practitioner details) get sub-task and questionnaire

 fill in QuestionnaireResponse and update the (sub-)Task